 Before diving into the design for PlayIt, I mapped out a plan to better understand user’s behavior and the competitive landscape.
 I believe research, planning and testing are essential when designing a new product.
 User interviews were going to be an important step for this project before jumping into the design.

-I performed a competitive analysis to get a better understanding of how all of the services would work together.
-What was working well for other competitors, and what wasn't.
-In doing so, we can start to get a list of some goals the PlayIt app may want to strive for, and where it might stand in the market.
-During user interviews, we watched users use some other brands software.
+I performed a competitive analysis to get a better understanding of what users could be potentially used to while trying other services.
+I could also form some hypothesis of what was working well for other competitors, and what wasn’t.
+In doing so, we can start to get a list of some goals the PlayIt app may want to strive for.

 A simple workshop to ideate all the possibilities with the stakeholders.
 It’s important in brainstorming to allow everyone to produce ideas without judgment at this stage.
 Participants are encouraged to throw any idea out there.
 Even something that seems like a bad idea may spark a good idea in someone else.
 After we have collected an list of ideas, I sorted them accordingly.